openSUSE/suse-vscode-doc/README.md

 You can use either Code or Codium according to your personal preference.

+## Useful shortcuts

+CTRL+B - Toggle the left pane.
+CTRL+~ - Toggles the bottom terminal pane.
+CTRL+\ - Split the current editor view vertically.
+CTRL+F - Find or replace a string or regexp in the currently active editor.
+CTRL+SHIFT+F - Find or replace a string across all files in the workspace.
+CTRL+P - Find a file.
+CTRL+SHIFT+P - Run VSCode command.
+You can assign shortcuts to any command.

 ## Extensions

 *Extensions* extend VSCode's basic functionality.
 They are available from